Berlin Tourist Cards

 Berlin Cathedral| ©Wendelin Jacober

-Before deciding to buy this or any other tourist card my advice will always be the same: plan your trip and do the math.
-A tourist pass is an excellent option to save money and time, but you have to have a minimum of planning to take advantage of it.
+Before deciding to buy this or any other tourist card, my advice will always be the same: plan your trip and do the math.
+A tourist pass is an excellent option for saving money and time, but you need to do a little planning to get the most out of it.

 Yes, when

-• Your idea is to visit the city at an intense pace during the time the Berlin Pass is active and see two or three museums and monuments per day.
+• You plan to visit the city at a fast pace during the time the Berlin Pass is active and see two or three museums and monuments per day.

-• You are going to use the city's public transport on a regular basis either because your hotel is far from the center or because you do not plan to walk.
+• You are going to use public transportation regularly, either because your hotel is far from the center or because you don't plan on walking.

-• You are going to visit the city in high season during a weekend and want to save waiting time.
+• You are visiting the city during peak season on a weekend and want to save time waiting.

-• You are interested in experiences such as a cruise or sightseeing bus tour.
+• You are interested in experiences such as a cruise or a sightseeing bus tour.

 No, when

-• The museums you want to visit are closed during one of the days your card is active.
+• The museums you want to visit are closed on one of the days your card is valid.

-• You can access the museums or monuments with any kind of special discount (group, age, profession, etc.).
+• You can access the museums or monuments with any type of special discount (for groups, age, profession, etc.).

 • You only want to visit two or three museums during your visit and the individual cost of the tickets does not cover the cost of the card.

-Whatever you choose, remember that the city of Berlin is not only museums and monuments; there are neighborhoods and green areas to walk around and also places of interest that do not require an entrance ticket.
-Book at least one of the days of your trip to walk around Berlin at your leisure without rushing or schedules.
+Regardless of what you choose, remember that Berlin is not just museums and monuments; there are neighborhoods and green spaces to explore on foot, as well as places of interest that do not require an entrance fee.
+Set aside at least one day of your trip to walk around Berlin at your own pace, without rushing or worrying about schedules.

-5. Difference between Berlin Pass and Berlin Welcome Card
+Difference between the Berlin Pass and the Berlin Welcome Card

-If you have done the math and plans and have come to the conclusion that the Berlin Pass does not suit you, before completely discarding the tourist pass you can also check the conditions of the Berlin Welcome card.
-This is another option with which you can also save money during your visit to the German capital and I have written everything you need to know about the card here: Berlin Welcome Card.
+If you've done your sums and come to the conclusion that the Berlin Pass isn't right for you, before ruling out a tourist pass altogether, you can also check out the terms and conditions of the Berlin Welcome Card.
+This is another option that can also save you money during your visit to the German capital, and I've written everything you need to know about the card here: Berlin Welcome Card

-The main difference between the Berlin Welcome card and the Berlin Pass is that the first one is more focused on free public transport (it has it incorporated in all its modalities) than on tickets to museums and monuments; in its standard version you can access with discounts to the main points of interest of the city, but not for free.
-On the other hand, while the Berlin Pass is valid for two or three days, the Berlin Welcome Pass can also be used for 4, 5 or 6 days.
+The main difference between the Berlin Welcome Card and the Berlin Pass is that the former is more focused on free public transportation (included in all versions) than on admission to museums and monuments.
+With the standard version, you can access the city's main attractions at a discount, but not for free.
+On the other hand, while the Berlin Pass is valid for two or three days, the Berlin Welcome Pass can also be used for 4, 5, or 6 days.

-Currently it is not available on the Hellotickets website any of these Berlin tourist passes, but you can take a look at the rest of activities that may interest you in your trip to the German capital.
-As a suggestion, do not miss some of the best museums in the city or climb the famous Berlin TV Tower.
+None of these Berlin tourist passes are currently available on the Hellotickets website, but you can check out the other activities that may interest you on your getaway to the German capital.
+As a suggestion, don't miss some of the city's best museums or climb the famous Berlin TV Tower.

 Book tickets for the Berlin TV Tower

-6. If you are interested in purchasing the Berlin Pass, you will also be interested in
+If you are interested in purchasing the Berlin Pass, you may also be interested in

 Charlottenburg Palace| ©Dmitry Makeev